DanialArab/Docker/README.md

 As we saw earlier, to start our application, in the project directory, we do npm start (which starts our application outside docker).
 So this is the command we should execute when starting a container.

-        docker run react-app npm start # I did not use -it because I did not want to interact with this container (did not want to run a shell session), we just want to start the application
+        docker run react-app npm start

+Above, I did not use -it because I did not want to interact with this container (did not want to run a shell session), we just want to start the application

-Doing so we get permission error, because in our Docker file we set the user at the end, we executed all these previous instructions as the root user then  we switched to regular user with limited privilidges so we should revise Docker file as follows:
+Doing so we get permission error, because in our Docker file we set the user at the end, we executed all these previous instructions as the root user then  we switched to a regular user with limited privilidges so we should revise Docker file as follows:

         FROM node:14.16.0-alpine:3
         RUN addgroup app && adduser -S -G app app